RashadGarayev/FireDetection/README.md

 ## Help
-If you are facing any difficulty, feel free to create a new [issue](https://github.com/RashadGarayev/genderDetectionKeras/issues) or reach out on Facebook [Rashad Garayev](https://www.facebook.com/fly.trion) .
+If you are facing any difficulty, feel free to create a new [issue](https://github.com/RashadGarayev/genderDetectionKeras/issues) or reach out on email garayevrashad@hotmail.com